 So the Mad Men era was a glamorous time for marketing.
 I think that's maybe what got me so excited about working in this field, because selling campaigns and products looked like so much fun and so glamorous.
 Back then people around the world would more easily engage with brands and buy them.
 It was easier because there was less competition, fewer media channels, less content clutter.
 You would define your aspirational target – the ones that truly embody your brand –, use it to brief creative and media and that would be enough.

 Nowadays, things have changed and if you work only with the aspirational target, you’ll be speaking to a very small amount of people, that are not enough to drive business.
 So, you need to define your volume target as well, that is all the potential buyers of your brand.

 Diogo Pinheiro has over 10 years of experience in branding and communications, with a track record of successful and awarded global marketing campaigns.
-In his last role as Global Communications Manager at THE HEINEKEN Company, he drove Desperados’ global creative, helping to reposition the brand worldwide. .
+He is currently leads the Global Brand Marketing team at JDE Peet’s, home to some of the world’s most well-known coffee brands like Douwe Egberts.
+He also worked as Global Communications Manager at THE HEINEKEN Company, he drove Desperados’ global creative, helping to reposition the brand worldwide..
 Connect on LinkedIn or send an email